mtrbpr/lua-promql-parser/README.md

 # PromQL Lexer and Parser

-The goal of this project is to build a PromQL lexer and parser capable of parsing PromQL that conforms with PromQL.
+The goal of this project is to build a PromQL parser.

 ## Example